RUSSIAN

 • products and/or projects aimed at expanding and strengthening global IT cooperation.

-The winner will have an opportunity to become a participant of a professional accelerator program in one of the international IT parks - partners of the Center for Global IT Cooperation.
+The award winner will gain access to a professional acceleration program at one of the international IT parks partnered with the Center for Global IT Cooperation.

 ALLIANCE FOR THE PROTECTION OF CHILDREN IN THE DIGITAL ENVIRONMENT